A Ridge-Regularised Jackknifed Anderson-Rubin Test

 \section{Simulations}

-We now investigate the size and power properties of the RJAR test and compare them to those of the tests proposed in BCCH, CMS and MS. We take our simulation setup from \citet{Hansen:2014ie} who in turn take theirs from BCCH.
+We now investigate the size and power properties of the RJAR test and compare them to those of the tests proposed in CT, CMS, MS, and BCCH.
+We take our simulation setup from \citet{Hansen:2014ie} who in turn take theirs from BCCH.
 The DGP is given by